martaarmy-barracks/busstopcensus/README.md

 This is the R project file for the Bus Stop Census analysis.
 An R Project is simply a working directory designated with a .RProj file.
 When you open a project (using File/Open Project in RStudio or by double–clicking on the .Rproj file outside of R), the working directory will automatically be set to the directory that the .RProj file is located in.

 ### .RProfile
 This is a script that runs every time R starts.
 The `.RProfile` included in this repository will run each time the `Bus Stop Census.RProj` file is opened.
-The project `.RProfile` script is important because it installs and loads the libraries needed to run the code as well as the GTFS data that is the key to linking bus stop IDs with their associated route, coordinate, and schedule information.
+The project `.RProfile` script is important because it loads the libraries needed to run the code as well as the GTFS data that is the key to linking bus stop IDs with their associated route, coordinate, and schedule information.

 ### data/raw_data
 This folder contains the raw data used in the analysis.
 The raw data means it: